korczis/recruitment-exercises/cache/cache.md

 Spec v1 (2022-03-30)

 The challenge is to implement a periodic self-rehydrating cache.
-The cache must be able to register 0-arity functions (each under a new key) that will recompute periodically and store their results in the cache for fast-access instead of being called every time the values are needed.

 ## Requirements and context for the exercise